 Red represents the passion and the aggression born within every Black man and woman, the life forces that must be tapped to release the collective energy that we will need to achieve our divine purpose on this planet.

-It compels us to remember that we Black men and women are all unified as members of one family.
+Black compels us to remember that we Black men and women are all unified as members of one family.

 Black represents the uniformity of our intentions.
 Black also represents the ignorance – the void – from which we must emerge before we are able to lead and enlighten the rest of the world.

-The color of fertility, productivity, and prosperity.
+Green represents color of fertility, productivity, and prosperity.

 Green represents the fertile cradle of Africa in all her prosperous glory.
 Green reminds us of our mission as Pan-Africanists; the unification of Africa into one mighty nation – protected, self-sustaining, and developed to her full potential.